kounkou/Calculator/README.md

 # Feature support

+This calculator UI is inspired from the iOS fanous calculator design.
 Current the application only supports adding numbers.
 The other operations will be added at a later stage.
 Feel free to contribute, this project might involve some data structures, and design patterns for handling the operations.
 It can be a good opportunity to practice those.